Smartling/SmartlingHelp/_articles/gdn-setup/gdn-integration/javascript-in-the-gdn.md

 * ‘Username: {{0}}’
 * ‘Role: {{0}}’

 ### Translate JSON inside a Javascript string literal

 If you have a JSON object inside your Javascript you can use the JSON directives to identify the translatable content, but you still need to tell Smartling to parse the content as JSON.
-Do this with the <sl:translate_json> tag.
+Do this with the

+<sl:translate_json> tag.</sl:translate_json>

 ~~~javascript
 var user = {...}